-Real case: Industrial sector company in Spain victim of Qilin Ransomware (name omitted for confidentiality)
+Real case: Industrial sector company in Spain victim of Qilin Ransomware (client name omitted for confidentiality)

 🔑 Key points